mantl/mantl/docs/security/security_setup.rst

 Boolean Options
 ---------------

-Options like :ref:`--mesos` take a boolean argument.
-You can use the following values (and their ilk) in these options:
+Options like ``--mesos`` take a boolean argument.
+You can use the following values in these options:

 ======= ==============
 Value   Interpreted as